Why You Should Stop Watching Porn

 "Watching porn isn't illegal."

-Just because something is legal doesn't mean it's morally okay.
-An 18-year-old can legally marry and be intimate with a 55-year-old, but most people would find this repulsive and morally wrong.
+Also, legal doesn't mean moral.
+An 18 year old can marry and be intimate with an old-age pensioner, but most people would find this repulsive and morally wrong.

 "Sex work empowers women!"